md-anbari/RSA-AES-Encryption-Secure-Data-Transmission/README.md

 ```

 ### Why PEM and DER?
-- **DER** (Distinguished Encoding Rules) is a binary format for encoding data structures and is often used for storing keys.
+- **DER** is a binary format for encoding data structures and is often used for storing keys.
 In Java, DER is a preferred format for handling private/public keys because it is a binary format that Java's cryptography libraries handle efficiently.
-- **PEM** (Privacy-Enhanced Mail) is a text-based encoding format that is more common in contexts like certificates.
-PEM files are often used when human readability is needed or when the keys need to be transferred over text-based protocols (like email).
+- **PEM** is a text-based encoding format that is more common in contexts like certificates.
+PEM files are often used when human readability is needed.

 In Java applications, **DER** is preferred for key storage as it is a compact and straightforward binary format.
 However, if the keys need to be accessed by other systems, PEM may be used, but extra handling is required to parse the text-based encoding.

 ### Secret Key Management
-In a real-world scenario, secrets such as RSA private keys, AES keys, and other sensitive information should be securely stored in a vault, such as **HashiCorp Vault**, **AWS Secrets Manager**, or **Azure Key Vault**.
+In a real-world scenario, secrets such as RSA private keys, should be securely stored in a vault, such as **HashiCorp Vault**, **AWS Secrets Manager**, or **Azure Key Vault**.
 These tools ensure secure access control, auditing, and key management, preventing the keys from being hardcoded into the application code.

 ---